Jlrod3/ITMD_361_Jose_Rodriguez/README.md

 # ITMD_361_Jose_Rodriguez
-For coursework for Fundamentals of App Dev.
-Spring 2023 semester.
+For coursework for Fundamentals of Application Development, Spring 2023 semester.